A dedicated and diverse team of professionals

 Prior to joining the ATA, Mirafe worked with the World Bank for ten years in different capacities, including as a Country Economist for Pakistan, Bangladesh, and Ethiopia.
 Mirafe holds an MA in Public Administration with a concentration in Development Economics from Princeton University, and a BA in Economics from Grinnell College.

-Camilo Penalosa is the Managing Director of Infinite Herbs & Specialties Co, an agriculture company that grows, packs, and distributes herbs and specialty veggies in the United States, Mexico, and Colombia.
+Camilo Penalosa is the Managing Director of Infinite Herbs & Specialties Co, an agriculture company that grows, packs, and distributes herbs and specialty veggies in the US that are grown in the United States, Mexico, and Colombia among other countries.
 Previously Camilo was Planning Director for a banana company in Colombia and the Director of Hortalizas de Colombia.
 He also served as the Economic Development Deputy Minister in Colombia during Presidente Cesar Gaviria's administration.
 Camilo holds a Bachelor Degree in Horticulture from the University of Florida and an MBA from the Universidad de Los Andes in Colombia.
 He has visited over 50 countries studying agricultural projects and opportunities and has attended over 30 major produce shows around the world.

 Eliot Coleman is an American farmer, author, agricultural researcher and educator, and proponent of organic farming.
 Eliot owns Four Season Farm in Harborside, Maine, where he produces year-round vegetable crops using small-scale organic farming practices and sustainable agriculture.
 His farm currently serves as a learning center for people interested in natural and sustainable agricultural practices.
 Eliot was previously the Executive Director of the International Federation of Organic Agriculture Movements (IFOAM) and an advisor to the U.S. Department of Agriculture.
 He also authored "The New Organic Grower" in 1989 and the "Report and Recommendations on Organic Farming", a document that formed the basis for today's U.S. National Organic Program.